quangnd/marktrapp.com/jekyll/pages/_posts/2014-02-03-wormtrails-csv-states.md

 layout: wormtrails

 ---
-Original blog post: “[Charting US city and state growth over time][1]”
+Original blog post: “[Visualizing US city and state growth with Wormtrails][1]”

 This graph is quite large: scroll down and to the right to see it in its entirety.